tim-bondar/bookstore/README.md

 Simple application for CRUD operation with Books metadata.
  Allowed cover images are PNG and JPG formats with maximum size of 10 MB.

+.Net 5.0 was used to develop API.
+EF Core was used to develop in-memory DB.

+Was used CQS (command-query separation) pattern as an approach to develop this application.
+MediatR package was used to set up this pattern.

+Also was used Automapper to map transform similar objects. xUnit and FakeItEasy used to develop unit tests.

+Decided to separate cover image content from Book metadata so client can easily cache images by links.
+(Also in future images might be stored in different DB)

 ## How to use

 ### Run from source code